SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 Looking at the output of Mimikatz, we can see the hashes for all the users on the system.
 This is due to the single sign-on (SSO) feature of Windows.
 The SSO feature is used so as to not constantly ask the user to input his username and password whenever he wants to access a resource on the network, as this is simply tedious (once again, the great old war between convenience and security).
 Instead, the server hashes the user’s password and stores it in the SAM (Security Account Manager) hive.
 These credentials are then managed by the Local Security Authority (LSASS.exe), essentially enabling SSO.

-Copying the output of Mimikatz, I saw that Thomas has an insecure password which hashcat cracked (alternatively, you can use [https://crackstation.net/](https://www.google.com/url?q=https://crackstation.net//&sa=D&source=editors&ust=1653838005042499&usg=AOvVaw1faAwek1-_0r6RfsC5v4ie)[[8]](#ftnt8)).
+Copying the output of Mimikatz, I saw that Thomas has an insecure password which hashcat cracked (alternatively, you can use [https\://crackstation.net/](https\://www.google.com/url?q=https\://crackstation.net//&sa=D&source=editors&ust=1653838005042499&usg=AOvVaw1faAwek1-_0r6RfsC5v4ie)[[8]](#ftnt8)).
 However, the Administrator password was too secure to crack, but it is still possible to use this hash for authenticating as the Administrator user.
 Evil-winrm has an extremely powerful flag denoted with -H which is used to gain access to an account by performing a pass the hash attack (PtH).

 ![](/reports/Wreath/image68.png)

 ##### How a Pass the Hash Attack (PtH) Works

 As can be seen in the image above, we authenticated as Administrator despite not specifying the password for the user, confirming that PtH worked!
-This attack works as follows[[9]](#ftnt9):
+This attack works as follows[[9]](#ftnt9)\:

-Pentester: Cool!
+Pentester\: Cool!
 I just got Administrator’s hash so let’s use evil-winrm to access the powershell.exe resource as Administrator.
 “Hey server!
 Give me powershell.exe as Administrator!”

-Server: “Hi there Pentester!
+Server\: “Hi there Pentester!
 I know you want powershell.exe as the Administrator user, but I can’t just give it to you without verifying first that you are in fact the Administrator.
-I’ll test you by sending you this random 16 byte integer: 65532345234...34324234.
+I’ll test you by sending you this random 16 byte integer\: 65532345234...34324234.
 Encrypt this with your password hash and send the response back to me.”

-Pentester: No problem, I’ll encrypt this 16 byte number with Administrator’s hash.
+Pentester\: No problem, I’ll encrypt this 16 byte number with Administrator’s hash.
 “Hey Server!
-Here is my encrypted response: #$()#@$(@!_#)($./121 (the actual encryption doesn’t really look like this in reality, but I will use this string for the purpose of demonstration).”
+Here is my encrypted response\: #$()#@$(@!_#)($./121 (the actual encryption doesn’t really look like this in reality, but I will use this string for the purpose of demonstration).”

-Server: “Alright, thanks for the response Pentester.
+Server\: “Alright, thanks for the response Pentester.
 Hi Domain Controller!
-I challenged Pentester with this 16 byte integer: 65532345234...34324234, and this was his encrypted response:  #$()#@$(@!_#)($./121.
+I challenged Pentester with this 16 byte integer\: 65532345234...34324234, and this was his encrypted response\:  #$()#@$(@!_#)($./121.

-Domain Controller: Right, well I have Server’s challenge and Pentester’s response.
+Domain Controller\: Right, well I have Server’s challenge and Pentester’s response.
 Let me go check my library of NTLM hashes and see if I can decrypt this response with Administrator’s hash...and I can!
 This must be Administrator then.
 “Hello Server, I was able to decrypt the response with Administrator’s hash, so this must be Administrator.
 Grant the client the powershell.exe resource.”

-Server: “Sure thing!
+Server\: “Sure thing!
 Here you go Pentester!”

-Pentester: “Thanks for the shell!”
+Pentester\: “Thanks for the shell!”

 Third Machine (.100)
 --------------------